Embassy of Sweden

 For more information on the Embassy's opening hours and contact details, please click here.

-To make an appointment for handing in an application for residence permit for visit and book your interview, please submit a request for an appointment.
+To make an appointment for handing in an application for residence permit for visit or book an interview appointment for your residence or work permit, please submit a request for an appointment.

 As the Embassy receives many applicants, we might not be able to give you an appointment at your preferred date, but we will do our best to arrange an appointment at our earliest convenience.